Dr Joshua Bassett

 I am interested in the neural mechanisms underlying spatial cognition and episodic memory in the hippocampus, with a focus on understanding the spatial firing patterns of place cells and grid cells.
 Previous work at UCL included the development of a 1D virtual reality system for mice, which enabled a demonstration of the heterogeneity of place cell responses with regards to self-motion versus visual information.
 Another study, performed on grid cells in a real-world environment, showed that the periodicity and stability of the grid pattern relies on external sensory inputs to reset errors accumulated by pure path integration.

 Recently I have developed a 2D virtual reality system for mice, in which the mouse’s head is restricted to rotations within the horizontal plane.
-Using this setup, in conjunction with electrophysiological recordings and 2-photon imaging, I am examining how grid cells and place cells integrate different sensory inputs to encode space.
+Using this setup, in conjunction with electrophysiological recordings and 2-photon imaging, she is examining how grid cells and place cells integrate different sensory inputs to encode space.

 Dr Laurenz Muessig